lsbnb/MetaSquare/README.md

 ```
 6. QZV file could be analysis on website [**QIIME 2 View**](https://view.qiime2.org/)

+P.S.
+Because our Classifer are trained with QIIME2 2019.10 version, it is necessary to use QIIME2 2019.10 version for following classification.

 **Version history:**

 First Version: v1.0, 2, June, 2021